malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 ** Try to read more than one source/side before you believe anything you read.
 * APA reference for News Website is here: http://alba-english.org/Invention%20-%20use%20APA%20format%20for%20reference%20lists.html# Newspaper

-## For an SRA Card
-* B level class only.
-* SRA are A4 folded cards in four boxes in the self access centre.
-* Each card has an easy reading aout Science and a quiz.
-* Read the card, take the quiz, and take notes.
-* Take notes!
-Don't copy the card
-* In class, I want to see you notes and your quiz as well as your RR

 ## For a lecture
 See [[Projects - outline a lecture]]